redhat-developer/dotnet-bunny/README.md

 - Tests should try and complete as quickly as possible.
 Long running tests may hit a timeout and be marked as failed.

+- Tests are executed in multiple environments.
+Sometimes they are run by the root user (eg, GitHub Actions) and sometimes as non-root (eg, by devs working on tests).
+A test should make every effort to work in both environments.
+It must not rely on being run as root.

+  If a feature must be verified as non-root and the test is being run by the root user, consider creating a `testrunner` user and `su`-ing to that for the specific test.

 # Project Conventions

 - All warnings are displayed as: